Disappearance of Dennis Martin: Disappearance

 Dennis Martin, a six-year-old resident of Knoxville, was visiting the Great Smoky Mountains National Park along with his father, grandfather and older brother on Father's Day weekend in 1969.
 The camping trip was a family tradition for the Martins.
 The family hiked from Cades Cove to Russell Field and camped overnight.
 The next day, they hiked to Spence Field near the Appalachian Trail, where they planned to spend the night.

 Martin disappeared on June 14 at 16:30 while planning on surprising the adults with his brother and other children from a separate family the Martins were camping with; he was last seen by his father going behind a bush to hide, intending on surprising the adults walking down the trail with the other children.
+Martin was wearing a bright red shirt, which the children perceived would give away his location.
+He therefore took a more roundabout route.
 Martin's father had spotted the group of children crouched at the side of the trail in the bushes.
 After not seeing him for about five minutes and when all of the other children had returned to the camp site, his father became concerned and began searching for him.
 His father ran down the trail for nearly two miles, until he was sure he could not have gotten any farther.
 After several hours, they sought help from National Park Service rangers.

 The area where Martin disappeared is marked by steep slopes and ravines.
 Wild animals such as copperhead snakes, bears, feral hogs, and bobcats inhabit the area.
 A downpour broke out shortly after Martin's disappearance, dropping 3 in of rain in a matter of hours, which washed out trails and caused streams to flood.
 Temperatures on the night of June 14 dropped to nearly 50 F.